AdamCorbinFAUPhD/CAP6635-Artificial-Intelligence/Assignments/floating_assignment_1.md

 DeepFakes - AI used to make people look like they said something when they really didn't.
 Buzzfeed posted a video of Obama of the first one that became popular but also said he was fake.
 [Obama - DeepFake](https://www.youtube.com/watch?v=cQ54GDm1eL0)

 # AI for the good
 Many people are concerned that AI will take over their jobs.
 That can be a real thing in some cases but in general its more likely that AI will generate more jobs than it will cut.
 The concept would be to have AI automate some of the lower end jobs but to use that economic savings to help leapfrog people upward on the economic ladder.
 Example would be Mobile payments, in some countries such as Indian, they didn't bother building all the landlines, instead they focused on building the wireless infrastructural to support wireless communication.

 McKenney Global Institute did a study that estimated that between 400-800 million jobs would be displaced but on the flip side they found that AI would generate between 555-890 million jobs.
 Usually jobs that have routines have high likely that AI could impact.
 Some suggested solutions would be to have lifelong learning society or a conditional basic income to help provide a safety net but incentive learning.

 # Conclusion
-Overall AI if leveraged well can be an empowering tool to help drive efficeny and help optmize how we opperate.
+Overall AI if leveraged well can be an empowering tool to help drive efficiency and help optimize how we operate.
 Its really excited seeing so much development and enthusiasm in the field today.
-I look forward to seeing how the future goes in the direcitons in ANI, Deep learning, Data Science and so much more.
+I look forward to seeing how the future goes in the directions in ANI, Deep learning, Data Science and so much more.

 # Sources
 1.  https://www.coursera.org/learn/ai-for-everyone